shamikh-mill/blog/index.md

 layout: page
 ---

 Hey there!
 I'm Shamikh Hossain, a computer science and economics student at Duke University.
 My interests are in data science, economic history and web development.
-This blog will serve as a "repository" (can't escape them) for my thoughts on programming, economics, and other cool stuff.
+This blog will serve as a "repository" (can't escape them) for my thoughts on programming, markets, and other cool stuff.

 I probably seem all over the place, but basically, I enjoy applying computational and mathematical methods to different kinds of phenomena.
 This summer, I'll be conducting research on electricity access in developing countries using machine learning techniques (i.e. a convolutional neural network) under Dr. Kyle Bradbury of the [Duke Energy Data Analytics Lab](https://energy.duke.edu/research/energy-data).